-Take Apart Camp, hosted by Forrest Johnson, hosted 23 students for a four-day camp.
-Students disassembled and reassembled a wide range of mechanical and electronic items including: mechanical pens and pencils, PC computer towers, robots, radios, electric guitars, bicycles, office chairs, and much more!
+In our Take Apart Camp, students disassembled and reassembled a wide range of mechanical and electronic items including: mechanical pens and pencils, PC computer towers, robots, radios, electric guitars, bicycles, office chairs, and much more!
 They were encouraged to experiment, and got experience working with a wide range of tools.
 Things got messy and the students learned how important organization is if you want to put things back together.